bitnet-io/bitcoin-public-key-to-receiving-address-calculator/README.md

 # Bitcoin Public Key to Receiving Address Calculator

+You can access the site here: https://mission-bitcoin.github.io/bitcoin-public-key-to-receiving-address-calculator/

 ## What is this?
+A calculator to generate a legacy, compatibility, or segwit receiving address from a compressed bitcoin child public key.
+One use for this is to demonstrate 'likely' ownership during an audit in which you would rather not provide your private keys, extended public key, nor a message signed by the private key.

+This tool is not intended to generate multiple addresses from private keys nor parent public keys (including xpubs).
+You'll mostly find this useful if you already have a receiving address and the associated public key, or if you have a public key and want to verify it can derive a specific receiving address.

-A 'calculator' to generate a legacy, compatibility, or segwit receiving address from a compressed bitcoin public key.
-You can also generate a new random compressed WIF private key (along with the derived compressed public key and legacy receiving address).
+If you want to just test the calculator out, then you can also generate a random compressed WIF private key along with the derived public key and legacy receiving address.
+Only use these to test the calculator - do not use them to store your bitcoin!

-You can access the site here: https://mission-bitcoin.github.io/bitcoin-public-key-to-receiving-address-calculator/

 ## Why does this exist?
 Good question.

-I developed this mainly for my own learning, but thought it may be handy if anyone ever needs to demonstrate a particular public key can derive a specific receiving address (eg, during an audit which doesn't require disclosure of seed words, private keys (individual or extended), or extended public keys).
-In that case you're better off just signing a message with the private key, but I've surprisingly come across audit scenarios in which providing a public key is enough.

-While it's relatively trivial (cryptographically speaking) to calculate a receiving address from a public key, I haven't found a website that makes it easy to do.
-Most sites with similar features start by having you generate (or enter) your seed words or private key first (ie, rather than starting with the public key).
+I developed this mainly for my own learning.
+Also, while it's relatively trivial to calculate a receiving address from a public key, I haven't found a website that makes it easy to do.
+Most wallet/address calculator sites start by having you generate (or enter) your seed words or private keys first (ie, rather than starting with a child public key).

-If you're unsure how to find the public key for one of your receiving addresses, then you should use a comprehensive wallet software or wallet generation tool, for example:
+If you're unsure how to find the public key for one of your receiving addresses, then you can use a comprehensive wallet software or wallet generation tool, for example:
 - <a href="https://sparrowwallet.com/" target="blank">Sparrow Wallet</a>
 - <a href="https://samouraiwallet.com/" target="blank">Samourai Wallet</a>
 - <a href="https://iancoleman.io/bip39/" target="blank">Ian Coleman's BIP39 Mnemonic Code Converter</a>